-It’s no surprise that companies offering great Customer Experience see their revenue grow faster than those who don’t put CX as a top priority.
+The connection between quality Customer Experience and revenue is undeniable.
+It’s no surprise that brands who offer great CX see their revenue grow faster than those who don’t put CX as a top priority.

-- 67 percent of customers say they’ll pay more for a great experience1 (Click to Tweet!)
+- 66 percent of customers say they’ll pay more for a great experience (82% for businesses).2 (Click to Tweet!)

-- 56 percent of consumers say that 'the overall enjoyment of their experience' is important in their decision to buy a product or service6 (Click to Tweet!)
+- 56 percent of consumers say that 'the overall enjoyment of their experience' is important in their decision to buy a product or service.12 (Click to Tweet!)

-- 74 percent of people will likely switch brands if they found the purchasing process too difficult.7 (Click to Tweet!)
+- 74 percent of people will likely switch brands if they find the purchasing process too difficult.14 (Click to Tweet!)

-Key takeaway: Sometimes, customers may be willing to open their wallets a little more if it means that they will receive a better and more pleasant experience down the line.
+Key takeaway: Sometimes, customers may be willing to open their wallets a little more if it means receiving a better, more pleasant, and seamless experience and customer service down the line.

-Great CX breeds customer loyalty and boosts customer retention
+Amazing CX and customer service boosts customer retention and loyalty

-- Experience-Driven Businesses report between 1.6x – 1.9x higher YoY growth in customer retention, repeat purchase rates, average order value and Customer Lifetime Value (CLV) than other companies.5 (Click to Tweet!)
+- Experience-Driven businesses see almost 2x higher YoY growth in customer retention, repeat purchase rates and customer lifetime value than other businesses.15 (Click to Tweet!)

-- 32 percent of customers stop doing business with a brand they love after only one bad experience9 (Click to Tweet!)
+- 32 percent of customers stop doing business with a brand they love after only one bad experience.16 (Click to Tweet!)

-- 57 percent of customers have stopped buying from a company because one of their competitors provided a better experience1 (Click to Tweet!)
+- 57 percent of customers have stopped buying from a company because one of their competitors provided a better experience.7 (Click to Tweet!)

 Customer Experience also impacts word-of-mouth

-It’s easier than ever for people nowadays to share their experiences (or horror stories) with others.
-Great CX helps to make sure people paint a good picture of your brand to others.
+It’s easier than ever for people today to share their experiences (or horror stories) with others.
+Amazing CX encourages people to paint a positive picture of your brand to others.

-- 62 percent of customers say they share bad experiences with other people1 (Click to Tweet!)
+- 62 percent of customers say they share bad experiences with other people.7 (Click to Tweet!)

-- 71 percent of people recommend a product or service because they received a “great experience”10 (Click to Tweet!)
+- 71 percent of people recommend a product or service because they received a “great experience”.17 (Click to Tweet!)

-Key takeaway: There’s a lot of business at stake when it comes to the Customer Experience you are offering, whether it’s repeat business from existing customers, or new business from potential customers.
+Key takeaway: There’s a lot of business at stake when it comes to CX you are offering, whether it’s repeat business from existing customers or new business from potential customers.

 Launching a Voice of the Customer (VoC) program across the entire customer journey empowers you to be customer-focused in your CEM efforts.
-Not only that, but it also helps you align internally more quickly, allowing you to act on your customers’ expressed intentions and needs so you can deliver optimal experiences at key stages throughout their journey.
+Not only that, but it also helps you align internally more quickly, allowing you to act on your customers’ expressed intentions and needs so you can deliver amazing experiences throughout their journey.